albanmartel/SimpleDirectoryExplorer/README.md

 # Installation

-You need Python 3 and PyQt5 installed on your machine
+You need Python3 and PyQt5 installed on your machine

+# Run module
+Windows
+click on perform.sh

+Linux :
+make script perfom.sh executable shell
+Click on perform.sh